 Born and raised in NYC, Linnie is a mom with a background in fashion, styling and design.
 As a child, she was inspired by her grandfathers success in the jewelry business and her grandmothers passion for wearing it.
 Since childhood days, she has always had a love for beautiful jewelry and believes that accessorizing should be fun and exciting.
 It should be a reflection of your own unique personal style.
-Today, Linnie creates her Caviale collections which transform classic styles into modern, edgy and versatile little luxuries.
+Today, Linnie creates the Caviale collection which transform classic styles into modern, edgy and versatile little luxuries.
 The signature Caviale bracelets are timeless and continue to be a favorite among clients.

 MAKE AN IMPACT WITH YOUR PURCHASE